 Since June 30, 2023, City Council has authorized additional borrowing for a range of purposes.
 In November 2023, City Council authorized the issuance of up to \$150,000,000 principal amount of general obligation bonds to fund a portion of the City's unfunded actuarial accrued liability to RRS.
 The City offered approximately \$120,000,000 principal amount of such general obligation bonds for sale at competitive bidding on June 4, 2024, and issued such \$120,830,000 General Obligation Bonds, Series 2024B (Federally Taxable), on June 18, 2024.

 In May 2024, City Council authorized the issuance of up to \$170,000,000 principal amount of general obligation bonds to finance the design, acquisition, construction and equipping of a new baseball stadium (the "Stadium") to be developed in connection with the redevelopment of the area known as the "Diamond District."
-The City had planned to issue its General Obligation Public Improvement Bonds, Series 2024C (the "2024C GO Bonds"), in an aggregate principal amount of approximately \$135,000,000, in June 2024 to finance the costs of the Stadium project.
-However, in May 2024, a citizen filed a lawsuit in the Circuit Court of the City of Richmond contesting the proposed issuance of the bonds and seeking clarification of and relief from certain legal requirements to exercise the citizen's right to circulate a petition calling for a referendum on the proposed bond issuance.
+The City initially planned to issue its General Obligation Public Improvement Bonds, Series 2024C (the "2024C GO Bonds"), in an aggregate principal amount of approximately \$123,000,000, in June 2024 to finance the costs of the Stadium project.
+However, in May 2024, a citizen filed a lawsuit in the Circuit Court of the City of Richmond contesting the proposed issuance of such bonds and seeking clarification of and relief from certain legal requirements to exercise the citizen's right to circulate a petition calling for a referendum on the proposed bond issuance.
 The Circuit Court conducted a hearing on the citizen's complaint on June 7, 2024, and issued a ruling from the bench dismissing each of the claims in the citizen's complaint.
-The citizen has a right to appeal the ruling by filing a notice of appeal within 15 days of the Circuit Court's order dismissing the complaint, which order was formally entered on June 14, 2024.
-No notice of appeal has been filed as of the date hereof.
-In the event that the Circuit Court decision of June 7, 2024, is appealed, the City will continue to defend the legality of City Council's approval of the general obligations bonds it authorized to be issued for the Stadium project.
+The citizen had a right to appeal the ruling by filing a notice of appeal within 15 days of the Circuit Court's order dismissing the complaint, which order was formally entered on June 14, 2024.
+The citizen did not file a notice of appeal within such 15-day period, and the City has determined to proceed with the issuance of its 2024C GO Bonds as further described in the Official Statement.

 Finally, in connection with the adoption of the Fiscal Year 2025-2029 Capital Improvement Plan ("CIP"), City Council authorized the City to issue \$193,412,758 general obligation bonds and revenue bonds, including \$73,804,186 to be issued as self-supporting revenue bonds to finance self supporting public utility projects, \$23,191,102 to be issued as general obligation bonds and notes for the stormwater utility, \$96,417,470 to be issued as General Fund supported general obligation bonds.
 The City has not issued any bonds or other obligations pursuant to the City Council authorizations approved as part of the FY2025 CIP.